goodcodebadcode/blog/content/posts/structuring-your-python-project.md

 └── setup.py
 ```

 As you can see, there are not a lot of complex rules here.
 In fact, it is pretty simple.
-I then tend to add or remove items as required.
+I then add or remove items as required.

 ## Structure of the repository